by Diane Spicer

 The rock solid feel of these carbon fiber poles when I transfer my body weight to them.

 If I didn't answer your particular question in this Montem trekking pole review, or you'd like more details on my trail experience using them, you can reach me here.

 Use that blue button over on the right to jet back up to the search box to find lots more hiking tips!

-Or use the link below to check out more Hiking For Her hiking gear and trail food reviews!
+Or use the links below to check out more Hiking For Her trustworthy hiking tips!

 Montem Trekking Pole Review

 Hiking For Her's weekly emails keep you current on hiking & backpacking news.